Theoretical Biology & Bioinformatics

 Computational Animal Development Group

-Depending on the specific question and the prior biological knowledge, we craft our models using approaches such as ordinary differential equations or multiscale cell-based models using cellular Potts or center-based formalisms.
+Understanding the complex multiscale regulatory feedbacks between genes, proteins, cell behaviours, and tissue-scale mechanics is a major challenge, which my team addresses with computational models.
+Depending on the specific question and the prior biological knowledge, we craft our models using approaches such as ordinary differential equations or multiscale cell-based models with cellular Potts or center-based formalisms.

 Investigating how extracellular matrix affects cell migratory phenotype